-A: Interactive Brokers will cancel all outstanding GTC orders in Pilot stocks in Test Groups that are not in permissible tick increments with respect to limit, stop and offset prices.
+A: Interactive Brokers will adjust outstanding limit and stop GTC orders in Pilot stocks in Test Groups that are not in permissible tick increments (e.g., a buy limit order at $5.01 will be adjusted to $5.00 and a sell limit at $5.01 adjusted to $5.05).

 Q: What will happen to my GTC order placed after October 3rd that was placed and accepted in a nickel tick increment but the Pilot Stock moves from a Test Group to the Control Group which permits non-nickel increments?

 A: The GTC order will automatically be able to be revised by the user in non-nickel increments on the date the Pilot stock moves from the Test Group to the Control Group.
 Similarly, if a stock gets added to Test Group due to a corporate action, IB will cancel the GTC order if it is priced in impermissible increments.

 Q: Where can I find out more information?

 A: See KB2752 or the FINRA website for additional details regarding the Pilot Program: http://www.finra.org/industry/tick-size-pilot-program

 1) Click on the LOG IN button at the top right corner of the page.

 2) Under the section TRADER WORKSTATION, click on TWS Latest.

 4) Click on the item Windows 32-bit.

 5) Make sure that the description under the DOWNLOAD button has changed to "Windows: 32 bit".
 Click now on DOWNLOAD.